ShanmugaPriyaan/Catalog/improvements_to_make.md

 ## Pending Improvements
 *(Add your bullet points here!
 Some examples below...)*

-- [ ] Add a new flavor section for "Seasonal Delights".
-- [ ] Connect the "Ready to Order" Instagram link directly to an order form.
-- [ ] Add an "About the Baker" section with a picture.
-- [ ] Implement a Dark Mode toggle.
-- [ ] Add animations when scrolling down the page.

 - [ ] remove generated cake picture and add custom cake_7 to the custom cake picture